fan2/mkdocs/docs/blog/posts/cs/address-alignment.md

 - The following table gives the size and natural alignment of the basic data types under ILP32 data model.

+[aapcs64](https://github.com/ARM-software/abi-aa/blob/2a70c42d62e9c3eb5887fa50b71257f20daca6f9/aapcs64/aapcs64.rst) - 5.1 Fundamental Data Types, 5.9   Composite Types:

+1. The member alignment of an element of a composite type is the alignment of that member after the application of any language alignment *modifiers* to that member.
+2. The natural alignment of a composite type is the ***maximum*** of each of the member alignments of the 'top-level' members of the composite type i.e. before any alignment adjustment of the entire composite is applied.

 [Overview of ARM64 ABI conventions](https://learn.microsoft.com/en-us/cpp/build/arm64-windows-abi-conventions) - [Alignment](https://learn.microsoft.com/en-us/cpp/build/arm64-windows-abi-conventions#alignment)

 Default layout alignment for `locals`: